Close Menu

 Tidal stresses may be causing constant icequakes on Saturn’s sixth largest moon Enceladus, a world of interest in the search for life beyond Earth, according to a new study.
 A better understanding of seismic activity could reveal what’s under the moon’s icy crust and provide clues to the habitability of its ocean.

-Enceladus is about 500 kilometers in diameter and almost entirely covered in ice.
+Enceladus is about 500 kilometers (310 miles) in diameter and almost entirely covered in ice.
 The moon is nearly 10 times as far away from the Sun as Earth and its bright surface reflects most sunlight, making it very cold, yet researchers have long speculated that the ice encases an underlying liquid ocean.

 The moon likely experiences massive tidal forces caused by Saturn and the planet’s other, larger moons—similar to the way Earth’s Moon causes tides on Earth.
 These tidal motions inside Enceladus warm its interior, crack the surface and sometimes squeeze tall geysers of water vapor through notable cracks called the tiger stripe fractures.